rowsquared/classifai-platform/README.md

 - `docs/local-dev.md` - local dev workflow and troubleshooting
 - `docs/deployment.md` - production patterns and scaling
 - `docs/integration.md` - classifAI to taxomind configuration

+## Project status and maintenance

+This project is published as an open-source reference implementation and working tool.

+We welcome bug reports, documentation fixes, and general feedback via GitHub issues.
+However, please note that maintenance is intentionally kept at a low-touch level.

+New feature requests, refactors, or roadmap-driven changes are not guaranteed to be addressed unless they align with our own priorities or ongoing work.

+The software is provided **as-is**, without any commitment to continuous maintenance, backward compatibility, or support timelines.

 ## Support